Prapthi564/ai-in-a-day/01-aml-model-training/01-aml-model-training-new-v2.md

    ![Note Book Cell Output](./media/ai-img3.png)

 ## Task 8:  Explore the Responsible AI dashboard

+In this task, you’ll explore the Responsible AI dashboard by interacting with the **Error Explorer** and **Explanation** views.
+You will analyze model performance using tree maps, heat maps, and box plots with different metrics and features to better understand errors, patterns, and explanations in the model’s predictions.

 1. Once you click on the endpoint, you will be navigated to the new tab.
 Select **Tree map (1)** from the drop-down next to **Error Explorer**,  choose the **Mean squared error (2)** for **Select metric** and click on **Explanation (3)** to view the results.